 Many of our graduates have seen improved job opportunities such as nursing leadership and management.
 Many graduates of our RN-BSN program pursue graduate nursing education.

 Students have valuable opportunities to connect with other nursing students through the online nursing program from a variety of specialty backgrounds throughout the nation and world.
-A new opportunity for students to connect with other nursing students as well as nursing faculty is through our Health Assessment course which is now available as an on campus intensive.
 The majority of the students complete the RN-BSN program in about two years.
-Should you choose to further your education, Liberty University Online also offers online master's degree programs you may consider.

 120 total hours